bdavis222/dot-scanner/README.md

 These buttons adjust the sensitivity for detecting “blobs” in the image.
 The user can also press the **right** and **left** arrow keys on the keyboard to make these adjustments. *Note: since increasing the blob sensitivity changes the threshold between blobs and dots, this results in a different number of dots being detected as well.*

 #### Edit
-This button changes the left button bar view to display some manual threshold adjustment options:
+This button changes the left button bar view to display some manual threshold and size adjustment options:
 ![](https://github.com/bdavis222/dotscanner/blob/main/images/8.png)

-*(Once the thresholds are changed by entering new numbers into the text boxes, clicking the* **Done** *button, or pressing the* **return** *key on the keyboard, saves the settings and returns the left button bar to the original button configuration.)*
+*(Once the thresholds or sizes are changed by entering new numbers into the text boxes, clicking the* **Done** *button, or pressing the* **return** *key on the keyboard, saves the settings and returns the left button bar to the original button configuration.)*

 #### Reset
 This button resets the adjusted thresholds back to the default values.